Franz Neumann (political scientist): Nuremberg, Berlin, and New York

-In 1948 Neumann became a professor of political science at Columbia University and helped establish the Free University of Berlin.
+In 1948, Neumann became a professor of political science at Columbia University and helped establish the Free University of Berlin.
 Neumann was highly regarded at Columbia and played a prominent part in attempts by the Rockefeller Foundation to strengthen political theory as a component of political science in American universities.
 He published several seminal articles arising out of his attempts to develop a democratic theory consonant with modern political and social changes.
 Although this project remained unfinished, he contributed important studies of the concepts of dictatorship, power and freedom.
 The study of modern dictatorships, he contended, revealed the dangers to democracy arising from the pervasive anxiety incident to modern society and showed the need, first, to approach the problem of power from the positive standpoint he thought implicit in the tradition of Rousseau (not liberal fears), and, second, to recognize that freedom entailed rational knowledge of social realities and a mental sense of empowerment (what the older moral philosophy called 'active virtue'), as well as a sphere of protected personal, social (communications), and political (status activus) rights.
 As with Behemoth, the force of Neumann's argument depended as much on the richness and realism of his political diagnoses as on the contestable theses he put forward.

+Death

-Neumann died in an automobile accident in Visp, Switzerland, on September 2, 1954.
+Neumann died in an automobile accident in Visp, Switzerland, on 2 September 1954.
 His widow, Inge Werner, married his closest friend and intellectual companion, Herbert Marcuse, in 1955.
 Franz's oldest son, Osha Thomas Neumann, is a retired prominent civil rights attorney in Berkeley, California.
 Michael Neumann, his younger son, is a logician and radical political philosopher, and is a professor emeritus of philosophy at Trent University in Peterborough, Ontario.